DWSec/DWPriv/README.md

 We hope this tool can be a valid aid to assess quickly and easily if an app respects the users's privacy.

+## Latest Update
+### Whitelist, Blacklist or simple output mode
+DWTrace has been updated to support external loading of whitelisted or blacklisted items from a .txt file.
+To use this feature, simply run DWTrace with the option ```-w whitelist.txt``` for whitelist mode, ```-b blacklist.txt``` for blacklist mode or ```-n``` for simple output.
+Note that the whitelist or blacklist file can have any name, though it is important that each item in the list be separated by a new line.
+Tip: refer to the official documentation to get a list of permissions ([link](https://developer.android.com/guide/topics/manifest/uses-permission-element))

 ## Features
-### Scoring system
-You might have noticed a number in the output when running DWTrace from the terminal: DWTrace allows you to define a whitelist of permissions that are allowed; it will then highlight, in the html report, whitelisted items (in green) and the rest in red, so that you can easily see if app is using a permission it's not supposed to

 ### Batch or single file mode
 DWTrace can be run on a single apk file, or a folder of apps.
 These are, respectively, the ```--i``` and ```--f``` options

 ### Cheatsheet
 There are a lot of possible permissions an app can request.
 To make it easier to know exactly what a permission is doing, in the report, when you hover over a permission, it will bring up a detailed description of what this permission does.
 In a future update of the software this will also be available for the uses-feature section of the report.
 In a future update, the whitelist will also be available as a standalone html file to quickly and easily get more info on any android permission.

-### Whitelist
-You might have noticed that some items in the output are highlighted in red and some in green.
-This is because DWTtrace allows you to define whitelisted items (that will be highlighted in green).
-More info on why you might want to use this feature in [this article](https://research.darkwaves.io/privacy-tracing-and-tracking-on-android/).
-Currently, to edit the whitelist, you need to edit the ```dwtrace.py``` file; there exist two arrays, one called ```whitelistedPermissions```, and the other ```whitelistedHardware``` that you can edit to add any permissions you want.
-In a future update there will be an easy to reference cheatsheet in html format with all the Android permissions, and the whitelist will be moved to a separate json file.
+For the moment, you can refer to the official android documentation on [uses-permission](https://developer.android.com/guide/topics/manifest/uses-permission-element) and [uses-feature](https://developer.android.com/guide/topics/manifest/uses-feature-element)

 # Installation
 * Clone the repository and cd into it